Local Hacks for the Holidays

-Look no further than Durham’s locally owned boutiques, eateries, and specialty shops to prepare for this holiday season.
+Durham’s locally owned boutiques, eateries, and specialty shops have what you need to prepare for this holiday season.

 Set the Scene

-Stumped on what to cook?
-Head a few doors down to Parker and Otis and pick up the latest cookbooks from North Carolina chefs like Vivian Howard, Ashley Christensen, and Katie Button.
 Parker and Otis’ sister shop, Chet Miller (pictured above), overflows with carefully curated home décor items and gifts.
-Choose delicate champagne coupes and crystal wine glasses, intricately designed china, and thank you notes for your guests that declare “Durham is awesome”.
+Choose from delicate champagne coupes and crystal wine glasses, intricately designed china, and thank you notes for your guests that declare “Durham is awesome.”

-Span international boundaries wherever you call home by purchasing hand-sourced, sustainable crafted wares at One World Market; your purchase will undoubtedly keep the circle of gratitude open this season.
+Span international boundaries wherever you call home by purchasing hand-sourced, sustainably crafted wares at Bull City Fair Trade; your purchase will undoubtedly keep the circle of gratitude open this season.

 The Freshest Food

-Some undoubtedly will make a belated run into town for last minute decor this week, and still others will probably make a special trip for locally-sourced protein.
+Some undoubtedly will make a belated run into town for last-minute decor this week, and still, others will probably make a special trip for locally-sourced protein.
 Since 1956, one needn't wander far past downtown to arrive at Kings Red & White Supermarket, where the freshest cuts of meat are provided by their long-standing butcher shop.
-On the sweet side, Rose’s Noodles, Dumplings & Sweets and East Durham Bake Shop will be providing an array of delightful post-dinner treats, including Bourbon Caramel Apple, Malted Pumpkin, Banana Toffee Cream, and Lemon buttermilk pies, among many, many others.
+The Durham Farmers’ Market, South Durham Farmers’ Market, and Durham Co-op are excellent outlets for seasonal produce like squash, gourds, apples, pumpkins, and baguettes with local honey.

 Sips and Sweets